babynus/projeqtor/projeqtor/docs/user/ControlAutomation.rst

 In the model, the user can use any property of the object, and display it in the mail using specific tags.

-you just have to use the $ {projectName} tag for the project name to appear.
-Likewise with $ {idproject} to display the identification number of it
+you just have to use the ${projectName} tag for the project name to appear.

+Likewise with ${idproject} to display the identification number of it

 .. warning::